linebender/vello/sparse_strips/glifo/README.md

-## Parley Draw
+## Glifo

-Parley Draw provides APIs for efficiently rendering glyphs and paint styles like underline.
+Glifo provides APIs for efficiently rendering glyphs and paint styles like underline.

 ### Goals

-Parley Draw is under rapid development.
+Glifo is under rapid development.
 Consider it experimental for now.
 Its goals are to:

 - Provide an API surface that accepts glyphs and their positions and renders them to a surface.
 - Cache those glyphs so that repeated renders of a glyph are fast.